""

 Final words

 The gaming industry is constantly evolving and expanding.
 Projects are becoming bigger and beefier, while gamers are getting more demanding for graphics and original characters.
-The only way to stay on top for game studios is to improve their product quality through careful study and enhancement of each element.
-This is where character design becomes crucial because the audience wants new unique personas to associate themselves with.
-That is why all 2D characters must be cool, exceptional, and lovable.
-So it means you are going to need talented character artists to make them for you.
+The only way to stay on top for game studios is to improve their product quality by carefully studying and enhancing each element.
+This is where character design becomes crucial because the audience wants new, unique personas to associate with.
+Hence, all 2D characters must be catchy, memorable, and lovable.
+So it means you will need talented character artists to make them for you.

 Ukraine / USA / Israel